eddmann/eddmann.github.io/_posts/2015/2015-09-05-implementing-classical-inheritance-in-javascript.md

 };
 ```

-Looking at the example above you will notice that we take into consideration the possibility of either a new class being defined (one parameter) or an inherited class being supplied.
+Looking at the example above, you will notice that we take into consideration the possibility of either a new class being defined (one parameter) or an inherited class being supplied.
 The new 'class functions' prototype is composed of its parents, along with any new properties supplied.
 The constructed function which is returned will be invoked as a constructor function throughout its lifetime, creating new instances of the defined class.
-We also include a simple `super` function which allows the user to call its parents method implementation.
+We also include a simple `super` function which allows the user to call its parent's method implementation.

 We are now able to use this implementation in a contrived representation of both a User and Admin class.
-You will notice how we call the parent classes (User) `init` and `getName` implementation within the Admin class.
+You will notice how we call the parent class (User)'s `init` and `getName` implementation within the Admin class.

 ```js
 var User = Class({